 Do take note that reformatting your flash drive is the last resort for any situation.
-This is because it is not reversible and once the flash drive is reformatted, all data will be wipe off from storage.
-Therefore, make sure you have a back-up data if you decide to start this process.
+This is because it is not reversible and once the flash drive is reformatted, all data will be wiped off from storage.
+Therefore, make sure you have back-up data if you decide to start this process.

 There is quite an extensive list of reasons why a USB format may be required.
-Before getting into them, let’s have a look at what formatting really is!
+Before getting into them, let’s have a look at what formatting is!

 We hear a lot about formatting and why it's important not just to keep your data safe, but also for maintaining good health of the USB flash drive.

 Formatting is the process where the data on the USB drive is completely erased and a new file format system is written on the device.
-The user can choose the file format system to be used prior to formatting.
+The user can choose the file format system to be used before formatting.
 The most common file system used by Windows computers is NTFS.
 You can also use FAT32 or ExFAT if you want the USB drive to work on Mac systems too.

 Another option you might have seen in the format window is the option to do a quick format.
 The difference between normal formatting and quick formatting is that normal formatting automatically checks for bad sectors.
-In quick format, no such scan is performed.
+In a quick format, no such scan is performed.
 Doing a scan on bad sectors is good for prolonging the life of a USB drive.

 Why do people format when they can just delete all the files and call it a day?
 The answer can be just summed up in one sentence.
 There are multiple reasons why you would want to choose format over just deleting the files from a USB drive.
 Let us review some of them!